Estimating the tail index of Pareto-type distributions from geometric records: Introduction

 \section{Introduction}

-Heavy-tailed distributions appear in many fields, such as economics and finance, environmental sciences, risk analysis, among many others.
-This kind of distribution models phenomena where extreme values are more frequent than in usual (light-tailed) distributions, such as exponential and normal laws.
-The fact that heavy-tailed data are ubiquitous and that they disrupt classical statistical inference has encouraged numerous mathematicians to develop specific inference methods for decades, starting with the seminal works by Hill and Pickands (see \cite{Hill75, Pickands75}) until nowadays \cite{Bertail25,Louzaoui20, Louzaoui23, Vogel24, She25} and new statistical models (such as \cite{Dimitros25, Okechukwu25}).
+Heavy-tailed distributions arise in many fields, including economics and finance, environmental sciences, and risk analysis.
+They model phenomena for which extreme values occur more frequently than under classical light-tailed distributions such as the exponential or normal laws.
+Their ubiquity and the challenges they pose to classical statistical inference have motivated the development of specialized methods for decades, from the seminal works of Hill \cite{Hill75} and Pickands \cite{Pickands75} to recent contributions \cite{Azeem25,Empacher25,Vogel24,Schmiedt25,She25} .

-The behavior of the extreme values drawn from heavy-tailed distributions can be quantified by the tail index.
-A probability distribution $F$ is said to be Pareto-type if its survival function $\overline{F}:=1-F$ is regularly varying (at infinity) with parameter $\gamma\in(0,\infty)$, that is,
+The behavior of the extreme values drawn from heavy-tailed distributions can be quantified by the tail index, which is defined as follows.
+Given a cumulative distribution function (CDF) $F$, the tail index of $F$ is the number $\gamma$, if it exists, such that